-Dr. Candice Bledsoe is faculty in the Graduate Liberal Studies Department, in the Annette Caldwell Simmons School of Education.
-She serves as the executive director of the Action Research Center.
-Dr. Bledsoe also leads the Collective, a group comprised of activists, writers, scholars, and academics who share the stories of minoritized women in America.
+Candice L. Bledsoe, PhD. is a Faculty member at Simmons School of Education & Human Development’s Graduate Liberal Studies Program, a professor at Cox School of Business, serves on the Leadership Council in the Inclusive Economy Consortium, and Fellow in the Hunt Institute.
+Bledsoe is, the executive director of the Action Research Center, an organization designed to enhance equity in our communities.
+Dr. Bledsoe is also the founder of the Collective, a group comprised of community leaders, writers, scholars, and entrepreneurs who share the stories of minoritized women in America.
 She is the co-convener of the SMU Women of Color Research Cluster sponsored by the DCII.
 The cluster aims to create space for women of color to share their stories, especially as it relates to the intersections of race, gender, and class.

 Dr. Bledsoe holds a bachelor’s degree from Baylor University.
 She received her masters from Southern Methodist University and her doctorate in higher education from University of Southern California.

 To read more about the Hunt Institute’s work to develop future-focused solutions to some of the world’s biggest problems, please click here.
 For the latest news on the Hunt Institute, follow our social media accounts on LinkedIn,Facebook, Twitter, and Instagram.
 We invite you to listen to our Podcast called Sages & Seekers.
 If you are considering engaging with the institute, you can donate, or sign-up for our newsletter by emailing firstname.lastname@example.org